-The supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.

-Oversight

-The supervising physician is available to provide review of procedures/encounters with feedback after care is delivered.
+- 1) With Direct Supervision Immediately Available The supervising physician is physically within the hospital or other site of patient care and is immediately available to provide direct supervision. - 2) With Direct Supervision Available The supervising physician is not physically present within the hospital or other site of patient care but is immediately available by means of telephonic and/or electronic modalities and is available to provide direct supervision. - 3) Oversight The supervising physician is available to provide review of procedures/encounters with feedback after care is delivered.

-The fellowship program has a curriculum for providing knowledge and performance competence that includes (procedure training, simulation, number of procedures that need to be completed before obtaining indirect supervision).
-The program schedule is also set up so that fellows at any given PGY level are assigned to a rotation only once they are deemed ready for the responsibilities of said rotation.
+The residency/fellowship program has a curriculum for providing knowledge and performance competence for all of the residents/fellows.
+The program schedule is also set up so that residents at any given PGY level are assigned to a rotation only once they are deemed ready for the responsibilities of said rotation.
 Annual decisions about competence are made by the program's clinical competency committee to ensure a successful transition and preparation for the next PGY level.
-All fellows need to maintain current ACLS training.
+All residents need to maintain current ACLS training.